25 Sneaky Weight Loss Hacks That Really Work

 2. Put high-fat foods in hard-to-find places

-If you keep unhealthy snacks in your home, make them hard to reach.
-Basically it would be better not to buy the snacks, but most of us will buy cookies or cupcakes or treats for an occasion – if they are sitting on my counter staring me in the face, it’s hard to resist.
+If they are sitting on the counter staring you in the face, it’s hard to resist!
 Use the top shelves of your cabinets or very low shelves behind heavy pots.

 3. Choose meal companions carefully